Eurydia/notes-on-clean-programming-language/content/_index.md

 ## Functions

-Functions are crucial in CLEAN.
+As a functional language, functions make up everything in CLEAN.
-That is, an operator is an arity-two function which can be called between its arguments and a constant value is a arity-zero function.
+Operators are a special kind of arity-two functions which can be placed between its arguments.

-Everything is a function in one way or another.
+In the same sense, constants are simply arity-zero functions.

 In this Section, concepts regarding functions are discussed in details.

 ### Defining a Function

-In its purest form, a function definition consists of at least one implementation.
+In its purest form, a function definition consists one implementation.

+#### Control Form of Function Implementation

-A control implementation may be written as follows.
+The form of a control function implementation is as follows.

 ```
 // Language: Clean

-functionA parameter = expression
+name param = expression
 ```

-A function implementation has three components;
-- name (`functionA`),
-- parameters (`parameter`), and
-- expression or body (`expression`).

-Parameters are space separated.
+Multiple parameters are space separated.

 ```
 // Language: Clean

-functionB paramA paramB = expression
+name paramA paramB = expression
 ```

+This control form is enough for a valid function definition.

-#### Example Implementation
+#### Example Function Definition

 The simplest functions consist of one implementation.